15 Surprising Reasons To Visit Alaska in Winter

 reasons to travel alaska in winter

-One of my favorite things about wintertime in Alaska has to do with the changing in the landscapes.
-There are some really cool places that can only be accessed on foot or fat bike during the winter when a lake or river has frozen over.
+One of my favorite things about wintertime in Alaska has to do with the change in the landscapes.
+There are some really cool places in Alaska that can only be accessed on foot or fat bike during the winter when a lake or river has frozen over.

 Knik Glacier, Spencer Glacier, or Portage Glacier become much more accessible during the winter and I definitely recommend experiencing it for yourself!
-It’s best to visit Alaska in January, February, or March to experience some of these places.
+It’s best to visit Alaska in January, February, or March to experience some of these winter destinations.

 alaska winter sports